-Order of Selection and Wait List FAQs
+Order of Selection FAQs

-What is Order of Selection?
+What Is Order Of Selection?

 Rhode Island VR must provide a full range of vocational rehabilitation services, as appropriate, to all eligible individuals who apply.
 In the event these services cannot be provided to all eligible individuals, in this case due to limited funding, the agency must implement an Order of Selection Policy.
 Under Order of Selection, priority will be determined during the eligibility process based on how significantly your disability impacts your ability to work.
 Individuals with the most significant disabilities are selected first to receive vocational rehabilitation services.